sw1mclub/jubilant-octo-chainsaw/README.md

 * walletAddress: Your ethereum wallet address.
 * privateKey: Your ethereum private key.
 * usdcTokenAddress: Address for the USDC token contract.
+* routerContractAddress: Address for the uniswap router contract.
 * chainID: Set to 1 for mainnet.
 * chain: Name of the chain to use. "mainnet" for mainnet.